- Worship Resource

-Following the recommendation of the 2003 Peace Council in Bulawayo, the 2006 Peace Commission in Pasadena chose the Sunday nearest to 21 September (International Day of Peace) as a Peace Sunday to be observed by Mennonite World Conference member churches.
+The 2006 Peace Commission in Pasadena chose the Sunday nearest to 21 September as a Peace Sunday to be observed by Mennonite World Conference member churches.

-God’s blessings to you as you continue your work towards Christ’s peace!
+God’s blessings to you as you continue your work toward Christ’s peace!

 Yours in Christ’s peace,